Send the link below via email or IMCopy

 Who criticizes it?

-It is characterized by being focused on intermediate and finished products.
+It is characterized by being focused on intermediate and unfinished products.
 Usually carried out by developed countries.
 Why?

 Tariffs and non-tariff barriers